hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 .. note:: This example necessitates `keras-rl <https://github.com/keras-rl/keras-rl>`__ (compatible with Tensorflow 1.X) or `keras-rl2 <https://github.com/wau/keras-rl2>`__ (Tensorflow 2.X), which implement numerous reinforcement learning algorithms and offer a simple API fully compatible with the Open AI Gym API.
 You can install them by running ``pip install keras-rl`` or ``pip install keras-rl2``.
 If you are unsure, ``pip install keras-rl2`` is recommended.

 .. warning:: ``keras-rl2`` version 1.0.4 seems to be causing problems with this example.
-While we are trying to find a workaround, please try using version 1.0.3
+While we are trying to find a workaround, please try using version 1.0.3 with python version 3.6.

 Implementing rewards and observations